Maine potato farming meets world of high tech

 AROOSTOOK COUNTY (NEWS CENTER Maine) - The Maine potato industry has made leaps and bounds in technological advancements in the past few decades.

-Today, it is rare to find anyone "picking" potatoes.
-At most potato farms in Maine, the "picking" process is now performed by the mechanical arms of a harvester.
-The harvester is one of many technological advancements that has reshaped the way potatoes get from the earth to our dinner tables or bag of chips.
+Today, it is rare to find anyone picking potatoes by hand.
+At most potato farms in Maine, the picking process is now performed by the mechanical arms of a harvester.
+The harvester is one of many technological advancements that has reshaped the way potatoes get from the earth to our dinner tables or a bag of chips.

 Many farmers say that the new era of technology in the potato industry opens up a well of opportunity for younger tech-savvy generations to get involved.